Mill Watt (she/they)

 Member Organisations

-I have an MSc in Integrative Counselling and Psychotherapy, and I am a member of the BACP.
+I have an MSc in Integrative Counselling and Psychotherapy, and I am a registered member of the BACP.

-I work in accordance with the BACP Ethical Framework and maintain regular clinical supervision.
+I work in accordance with the BACP Ethical Framework and maintain regular monthly clinical supervision.
 I am actively engaged with difference, diversity and equality, and aim to make space for diverse perspectives on what it means to be human.